-- After you have uploaded the new configuration files: - Stop all the ElectricFlow servers in the cluster if they are running.
-Go to Stop All ElectricFlow Servers in the Cluster on page 11-13. - Start all the ElectricFlow servers in the cluster.
+- After you have uploaded the new configuration files: - a.
+Stop all the ElectricFlow servers in the cluster if they are running.
+Go to Stop All ElectricFlow Servers in the Cluster on page 11-14. - b.
+Start all the ElectricFlow servers in the cluster.
 Go to Start All ElectricFlow Servers in the Cluster on page 11-14.